 North Quarter vs Ivanhoe Village

 Ivanhoe Village has a distinct personality.
-The antique shops, restaurants, bars, lakefront, and local business culture give it something North Quarter does not have on its own.
+The antique shops, restaurants, bars, lakefront, and local business culture give it something North Quarter doesn't have on its own.
 But North Quarter gives you proximity to Ivanhoe without necessarily paying for the full Ivanhoe vibe.
 Strategic?
 Possibly.

 If you want to live in Ivanhoe, live in Ivanhoe.
 If you want to be near Ivanhoe at a lower price point, North Quarter puts you close.